boots-edu/textbook/source/text/8-testing/anonymous.md

 So what can we do with this:

 -   We have already seen that we can pass it as a parameter to another method as in `describe` and `test`
--   Many methods in typescript can take a function as a parameter including `filter`, `map`, `find`, `reduce`, etc. We can use anonymous functions there as well.
+-   Many methods in TypeScript can take a function as a parameter including `filter`, `map`, `find`, `reduce`, etc. We can use anonymous functions there as well.
 -   Since functions are **First Class Objects**, we can also store them in variables (i.e. function as value)

 ### Example